Collective Monte Carlo updates through tensor network renormalization: MPS renormalisation

 Two remarks are in order.
 First, if the tensors $A^{(i)}$ are well conditioned and if $D$ is high enough, the approximations to partition functions we construct will be strictly positive.
 So will then be the approximated probabilities (\ref{eq:tns-prior}), and the TNMH is irreducible.
 Second, if the tensors $\{A^{(i)}\}$, the MPS $\ket{\mathsf{top}}$, $\ket{\mathsf{bot}}$ and the transfer matrices $\mathsf{TM_k}$ are stored, a TNMH update of the whole lattice can be performed at a computational cost that scales linearly with the lattice size.

 Plaquette interactions can be dealt with similarly.
-Using singular value decomposition for the Boltzmann and regrouping all the matrices relating a given site, one obtains a ($\pi/4$ rotated) square lattice for the partition function.
+Using singular value decomposition for the Boltzmann weights and regrouping all the matrices relating to a given site, one obtains a ($\pi/4$ rotated) square lattice for the partition function.
 Bayes formula can thus again be used for sampling.

 We have dealt with three-dimensional models in a similar fashion.
-Assuming an $L \times L \times L$ lattice, the identity (\ref{eq:pf_vertex_description}) can again be obtained after sequence of SVD; $A^{(i)}$ is now a six-leg tensor. (\ref{eq:braket-top-tm-bot}) is also still valid, but $\ket{\mathsf{top}}, \ket{\mathsf{bot}}$ are now projected entangled pair states (PEPS), and the transfer matrices $\mathsf{TM}_k$ projected entangled pair operators (PEPO).
-As in two dimensions, without any cutoff, the bond dimension of $\mathsf{TM}_{L-1} \ldots \mathsf{TM}_2 \ket{\mathsf{top}}$ would grow exponentially with $L$, and renormalisation is in order.
+Assuming an $L \times L \times L$ lattice, the identity (\ref{eq:pf_vertex_description}) can again be obtained after sequence of SVD; $A^{(i)}$ is now a six-leg tensor { (for a bulk spin)}. (\ref{eq:braket-top-tm-bot}) is also still valid, but $\ket{\mathsf{top}}, \ket{\mathsf{bot}}$ are now projected entangled pair states (PEPS) { instead of MPS}, and the transfer matrices $\mathsf{TM}_k$ projected entangled pair operators (PEPOs) { instead of MPOs}. { Just as} in two dimensions, without any cutoff, the bond dimension of $\mathsf{TM}_{L-1} \ldots \mathsf{TM}_2 \ket{\mathsf{top}}$ would generically grow exponentially with $L$, and renormalisation is in order.
 There exists a plethora of methods to contract three dimensional tensor networks \cite{lubasch,Xie2012}.
 We have not aimed at optimality and have opted for simplicity.
 Again, denoting $\ket{\mathsf{partial}_k}$ the approximate contraction of the first $k$ layers of the TN, the core of the renormalisation consists in constructing a PEPS approximation $\ket{\mathsf{partial}_{k+1}}$ for the contraction $\mathsf{TM}_{k+1} \ket{\mathsf{partial}_k}$.
 When a PEPO is superimposed on a PEPS, the resulting state is a PEPS with a larger bond dimension.
-The bond dimension of $\mathsf{TM}_{k+1} \ket{\mathsf{partial}_k}$ has been reduced by first cutting off along horizontal rows, then along vertical rows, see Fig. \ref{fig:peps-cutoff}.
-Two parameters now govern the accuracy of the approximation: the bond dimension of the PEPS $\ket{\mathsf{partial}_k}$, $D$, and the cutoff for the approximate contraction of two rows of a PEPS, $\chi$ \cite{lubasch}.